-- Using a small stream of no more than 5 mL of DI water total, rinse the contents of all test tubes into the 800 mL beaker. - Dissolve approximately 1 gram of sodium bicarbonate in the solution in the beaker. - Dispose of the solution in the sink with copious amount of water.
+- Using a small stream of no more than 1 mL of DI water per tube, rinse the contents of the test tubes into the 800 mL beaker. - Dissolve approximately 1 gram of sodium bicarbonate in the solution in the beaker. - Dispose of the solution in the sink with copious amount of water.